eshansurendra/handwritten-digit-classification/README.md

 # Basic Image Classification with TensorFlow

- This repository is based on a guided project focused on Basic Image Classification with TensorFlow, hosted by the Coursera Project Network.
-Participants will delve into the essentials of utilizing Keras with TensorFlow to address image classification tasks.
-Through hands-on exercises spanning approximately 2 hours, learners will construct, train, and assess neural network models capable of accurately discerning hand-written digits.
-The project equips participants with foundational insights into neural networks, TensorFlow, and Keras, enabling them to tackle classification challenges with confidence.
+This repository contains code for a guided project focused on Basic Image Classification with TensorFlow, hosted by the Coursera Project Network.

-This repository contains code for a project-based course on Basic Image Classification with Keras and TensorFlow hosted by Coursera Project Network.

-In this project, participants learn the basics of using Keras with TensorFlow as its backend and how to apply it to solve a basic image classification problem.
-By the end of this 2-hour long project, participants create, train, and evaluate a Neural Network model capable of predicting digits from hand-written images with a high degree of accuracy.
-They also gain understanding of the fundamentals of Neural Networks, TensorFlow, and Keras.

-## Learning Objectives
+## Project Overview

-- Create, train, and evaluate a neural network in TensorFlow.
-- Understand the basics of how neural networks work.
-- Solve classification problems with neural networks.
+The project is structured into several stages, each addressing a specific aspect of image classification with TensorFlow:

+1. **Encode the Labels**: Encoding the labels for the image dataset.

+2. **Understand Neural Networks**: Gaining an understanding of neural networks, their architecture, activation functions, and how they learn to perform image classification tasks.

+3. **Preprocess Image Examples**: Applying image preprocessing techniques to the dataset, including resizing, normalization, and encoding labels.

+4. **Create a Neural Network Model**: Creating the architecture of the neural network model using TensorFlow, including defining the layers, activation functions, loss function, and optimizer.

+5. **Train the Model to Fit the Dataset**: Training the neural network model on the preprocessed dataset to learn patterns and associations between input images and their corresponding labels.

+6. **Evaluate the Model**: Evaluating the performance of the trained model using a separate test dataset, computing evaluation metrics such as accuracy, precision, recall, and F1 score.

+7. **Visualize the Predictions**: Visualizing the predictions made by the trained model on sample images from the test dataset to inspect the model's performance and compare predicted labels with ground truth labels.

 ## Setup

-To run the code in this repository, participants should follow the instructions provided in the README.md file.
+To run the code in this repository, follow these steps:

+1. Clone the repository to your local machine.
+2. Ensure you have Python installed, along with the necessary libraries such as TensorFlow and Keras.
+3. Follow the instructions provided in each script to preprocess the data, create and train the neural network model, evaluate its performance, and visualize predictions.

 ## Dependencies